 Any given day in the clinic may seem, on the surface, devoted solely to patient care.
 A more discerning look, however, reveals countless research opportunities waiting to be explored.
 But just how is this done?
 Eyeing the end goal — to spark scientific breakthroughs that ultimately benefit patients with new treatments — is a plus, but how does the conceptual evolve into the concrete?

 Starting small helps, says Dr. Thomas Diekwisch, Bernhard Gottlieb endowed chair in craniofacial research and periodontics department head.
 Generating basic science research data in periodontics has served as a testing ground.
 The model has succeeded in attracting grant dollars already, with $1.2 million in direct funding received from a National Institutes of Health – National Institute for Dental and Craniofacial Research R01 grant in fall 2017 to explore periodontal homeostasis.
-The grant benefits from distinctive collaborations with Texas A&M’s biomedical engineering program, Baylor College of Medicine, The University of Texas Health Science Center at San Antonio and the University of Illinois at Chicago.
+Recent news of another $1.7 million on the way, also from NIH-NIDCR, involves the college’s biomedical sciences faculty including Dr. Phillip Kramer and Feng Tao.
+Both grants benefit from distinctive collaborations with Texas A&M’s biomedical engineering program, Baylor College of Medicine, The University of Texas Health Science Center at San Antonio and the University of Illinois at Chicago.

 A return to Texas A&M College of Dentistry in 2014 has served as an opportunity for Diekwisch, also director of the school’s Center for Craniofacial Research and Diagnosis, to identify opportunities for researchers and clinicians to partner instead of operating in parallel but separate existences.

 Now he shares a bit more about the intrinsically time-consuming nature of advancing an institution’s research footprint, the advantages of employing epigenetics in periodontics research and the unexpected origins of his love for science and nature.